 Shrimp Salad

-• 1 pound cooked medium (size 41 to 50/pound) shrimp, shelled and placed on paper towel to dry
+• 1 pound cooked medium shrimp (41-50 count), shelled and placed on paper towel to dry

-• 1 1/2 tablespoons finely chopped Jalapeno, seeded and deveined (around 1 2-inch pepper)
+• 1 ½ tablespoons seeded, deveined, and finely chopped Jalapeno, (around 1 2-inch pepper)

 • Kosher salt, to taste